arthurbrenno/intellibricks/docs/files.rst

 .. code-block:: python

-   from intellibricks.files import RawFile, ParsedFile from intellibricks.files.parsers import PdfFileParser
+   from intellibricks.files import RawFile, ParsedFile, PdfFileParser

    # Assume you have a RawFile object loaded from a PDF
    raw_pdf_file = RawFile.from_file_path("document.pdf")